ljbrooks/pyaig/jsrc/scr/README.md

 1. First, the sc-tree is generated in `s.py`

 2. A run.py is run to produce the rewriten adder tree.

+## Current flow

+1. AGenSCTerms.py examples/WT_USP_KS_8x8_noX_multgen.sv.aig_out_7.aig

+2. Call TermRewriter to clean up the phase

+3. Call TermReducer/TermReducer to reduce m(x) + m(s(x)+y) to m(x+y)

+4. Call TermFoldr.recognize to identify Foldr constructs

+## TermRewriter.py

+This is more of a phase rewriter, rewrite the invertors to its most simplied form.
+However, it is inocrrect if there is neg-phase children to a m2 gate. m2 gate is the two input AND gate.
+If the input is negative phase, then it is an OR gate.
+The OR gate is used in the last step ADD in the multiplier for prefix-adders or carry lookahead adders etc.

+Currently, there is no good way to identify the last part of the adder and convert it to normal ripple carry adder.

+### TODO

+Here, we need to convert m2 to the normal m3 operators, if it has no neg-phase children.
+Otherwise, m2 is equivalent to m3.
+This needs be done before the reducers.

+## TermReduce.py
+Reduce `m(x) + m(s(x) + y)` to  `m(x+y)`, use its own hash-table
+## TermReduce2.py

+Same as above to reduce `m(x) + m(s(x) + y)` to `m(x+y)`, but uses
+TermHT as the unique table.

+## TermFoldr.py

+Identify reducer patterns

 ## TODO